directus/directus/docs/releases/breaking-changes.md

 :::

-### Dropped Support for Asynchronous Logic In Config Files
+### Dropped Support for Asynchronous Logic In JS Config Files

 Environment handling has been moved to a new `@directus/env` package.
 With this new package, ESM config files are still supported, but will no longer support running asynchronous code within them.